Department : Counseling and Psychological Services

 Program Description

-1. Foster the intern’s professional identity as a Health Service Psychologist, which includes rapid entry into a professional work setting.
+1. Foster the intern’s professional identity as a Sports Psychologist, which includes rapid entry into a professional work setting.

 2. Develop the intern’s assessment, individual, group, workshop, consultation and crisis intervention capabilities for service users.